oshan-vishwajith/Fun-with-Quiz/README.md

 ⚡ Instant Feedback – Receive immediate responses for every answer, reinforcing learning and keeping the experience dynamic and interactive.

-👶 Beginner-Friendly – Perfect mini-project for learning the basics of C programming.
+👶 Beginner-Friendly – A perfect mini-project to explore and master the fundamentals of C programming through hands-on practice!".

 ## 🚀 Getting Started